Guide to Great Sand Dunes National Park

 • Hours: Great Sand Dunes National Park is open 24 hours per day, 7 days per week year-round.
 If you arrive when a ranger is not at the station, you can simply enter the park on your own (including for star-gazing at night).
 Visitor’s Center open 8:30-5:00PM Memorial Day thru Labor Day weekend; 9-4:30PM the rest of the year.

-• Weather: Elevation at Great Sand Dunes is 8,200 feet (2,470 meters), which means nighttime year-round is going to be chilly!
+• Weather: Elevation at Great Sand Dunes is 8,200 feet (2,470 meters).
+Nighttime year-round is chilly!
 Bring layers.
-Daytime temps in the summer can reach the 80’s, but it feel hotter because of the sun’s reflection on the sand.
-The rest of the year, expect cooler & variable weather.
-It was VERY WINDY when we visited in October, & we got some major sand exfoliation: so be prepared with bandanas, hats, and/or sunglasses to protect your face from the wind!
+Daytime temps in the summer can reach the 80’s, but feel hotter due to the sun’s reflection on the sand.
+The rest of the year, expect cool & variable weather.
+It was VERY WINDY when we visited in October, & we got some major sand exfoliation: so be prepared with bandanas, hats, and/or sunglasses to protect your face from the wind.

-• Best Places to Stay in Alamosa: If you want to stay in more of a town, try Alamosa ~ where you’ve got a wide range of comfortable budget hotels.
+• Best Places to Stay in Alamosa: If you want to stay in a town with more services, look for rooms in Alamosa.
+They’ve got a wide range of comfortable, budget hotels.
 It’s about a 40-minute drive from Alamosa to Great Sand Dunes National Park.
-Your best bet for clean, comfortable, & highly-rated hotels in Alamosa are 1) Comfort Inn Alamosa, 2) Holiday Inn Express Suites Alamosa, & 3) Fairfield Inn & Suites Alamosa.
-Search all hotels in Alamosa here.
+Your best bet for clean, comfortable, & highly-rated rooms in Alamosa are 1) Comfort Inn Alamosa, 2) Holiday Inn Express Suites, & 3) Fairfield Inn & Suites Alamosa, which is a Marriott property.

 Great Sand Dunes National Park, Girl Who Travels the World